Diving in Palau - Bluewater Dive Travel

 Palau diving is unique, thrilling and very diverse.
 Hook into the reef or drift through the channel as sharks, mantas, and large schools of fish coast by in the current.
 Explore historic World War II wrecks, or soak up the view as shafts of sunlight pierce the transparent waters of undersea caverns like Blue Hole… And don't forget a visit to the world-renowned Jellyfish Lake to complete your trip.

-An idyllic paradise above and below the surface, topside Palau treat scuba divers to the archipelago's emerald green jungle-covered rock islands surrounded by clear turquoise waters.
+An idyllic paradise above and below the surface, topside Palau treat scuba divers to the archipelago's emerald green jungle-covered Rock Islands surrounded by clear turquoise waters.

 When to Go